 Once voted by Harrowsmith magazine as one of Canada’s top 10 prettiest towns, the village of Keene is lined with quaint shops, art galleries and a profusion of flower baskets.
-When it comes to authentic country eats, Muddy’s Pit BBQ is a Keene institution.
+When it comes to authentic country eats, Muddy’s Pit BBQ (3247 County Rd 2) is a Keene institution.

 Baked beans, side salads and desserts are made fresh daily.
 Grab a seat at the picnic table or get an order to go and enjoy the best barbecue north of the Carolinas.
 Plan ahead and you can even enjoy some live music.

 A top spot for Angus beef is Hobart’s Steakhouse, named for Dr. Hobart F. Peters, a leading animal research expert in the field of beef cattle production.

 8. Splash out at Elmhirst’s a Top Kawartha Lakes Resort

 Located on a parcel of land originally granted to the Elmhirst family in 1818 by King George IV of England, the site has evolved from its farmland beginnings to become a thriving all-season resort.

 Interested in doing some Rice Lake fishing?
-Boat rentals are available for those who want to enjoy the sports fishing Rice Lake is famous for or you can fish right from the dock.
+Fishing is one of the top things to do in the Kawarthas.
+Rentals are available for those who want to enjoy the sports fishing Rice Lake is famous for or you can fish right from the dock.

 9. Go for Sunday Brunch overlooking Rice Lake